 - Medical care is available from physicians in the community.

-- Psychiatric care - Mental health prescribers are available through tele-psych services at SHACS and from limited psychiatric providers in the community.
+- Psychiatric care - Mental health prescribers are available through tele-psych services at SHAW and from limited psychiatric providers in the community.

 - Nutritional counseling is available regionally.